hlaroche/Minutes/minutes/session_3.md

 * __Salvatore Loreto:__
     *    TG has shown that collaboration between network and content provider requires a strong trust framework
     *    I am not as pessimistic as Humberto about characterizing radio networks, as many of the problems comes from different approaches to design and implement them.
 Higher uniformity would bring an easier characterization
-* __Humberto La Rouche:__ A general congestion control applicable to mange the whole path would be impractical
+* __Humberto La Roche:__ A generic congestion control applicable to manage the whole suite of network conditions would be impractical.
+Experience has shown there are too many knobs to adjust.
 * __Stephen Farrell:__
     *    Sending information from the network to the app must be done with a sense of privacy.
 We need to very conservative in that respect
     *    The baseline here should be to avoid anything that can be considered a personal identifier.
 Common practice is to share data that can be used as such
     *    The major challenge we have is to identify the best practices with respect to privacy
-* __Humberto La Rouche:__ We indeed need to document where we want to be in the industry in this respect, because those data are being required
+* __Humberto La Roche:__ We indeed need to document where we want to be in the industry in this respect, because those data are being required
 * __Patrick McManus:__ Common practices are not necessarily requirements
 * __Joe Hildebrand:__ One of the reasons for content providers to like encryption is to avoid in-network modifications that translate into customer complaints
 * __NAME (Huawei):__